krishan57gupta/Lymphatic_adipose_paper/README.md

 2. Replace every placeholder in `config/paths.yml`.

-3. Open each R script and notebook and replace its original absolute local paths (`mainDir`, `dataDir`, `processedDataDir`, `plotDir`, and related variables) with paths on the new system.
+3. Before running any R, Python, or shell scripts, review and update all directory paths, input and output file paths, file names, sample identifiers, and other user-specific parameters so that they match your local computing environment and data organization.
+This includes variables such as `mainDir`, `dataDir`, `processedDataDir`, `plotDir`, and related settings.

 The supplied code represents the original analysis and therefore contains machine-specific absolute paths.
 The YAML file documents the values that need